MircetaLuka/document-qa-chat/README.md

 We can split the Workflow of our RAG Pipeline into 5 steps.
 ### Indexing
-1. **Load**: We are first going to load out data into a suitable format for indexing using a _DocumentLoader_
+1. **Load**: We are first going to load our data into a suitable format for indexing using a _DocumentLoader_

 2. **Split**: We will divide the loaded data into smaller chunks to facilitate searching in the Vector space where it will be embedded.
 In this project we are going to use the _RecursiveTextCharacterSplitter_